-Net revenues from continuing operations for the three-month period ended March 31, 2013 were \$136.1 million, compared to \$159.2 million for the same period in 2012, with product revenues decreasing to 72.5% and services revenues increasing to 27.5% of total net revenues from continuing operations.
-This decrease in revenues from continuing operations was primarily the result of lower amortization of deferred revenues (that is, lower recognition of revenue backlog) attributable to transactions executed on or before December 31, 2010, which, due to the adoption of ASU No. 2009-13, Multiple-Deliverable Revenue Arrangements, an amendment to ASC Topic 605, or ASU No. 2009-13, and ASU No. 2009-14 as described further in "Critical Accounting Polices and Estimates," resulted in many of our product orders qualifying for upfront revenue recognition; whereas, prior to adoption the same orders required ratable recognition over periods of up to eight years.
+Net revenues from continuing operations for the three-month period ended September 30, 2013 were \$138.9 million, compared to \$150.6 million for the same period in 2012, with product revenues decreasing to 66.9% and services revenues increasing to 33.1% of total net revenues from continuing operations.
+Net revenues from continuing operations for the nine-month period ended September 30, 2013 were \$416.3 million, compared to \$475.2 million for the same period in 2012, with products revenues decreasing to 70.0% and services revenues increasing to 30.0% of total net revenues from continuing operations.
+These decreases in revenues from continuing operations were primarily the result of lower amortization of deferred revenues (that is, lower recognition of revenue backlog) attributable to transactions executed on or before December 31, 2010, which, due to the adoption of ASU No. 2009-13, Multiple-Deliverable Revenue Arrangements, an amendment to ASC Topic 605, or ASU No. 2009-13, and ASU No. 2009-14 as described further in "Critical Accounting Polices and Estimates," resulted in many of our product orders qualifying for upfront revenue recognition; whereas, prior to adoption the same orders required ratable recognition over periods of up to eight years.
 Revenue backlog associated with transactions executed prior to the adoption of ASU No. 2009-13 and ASU No. 2009-14 will continue to decline through 2016, before the balance is largely amortized, contributing less revenue each period.
 As a result of the change in accounting standards, even with consistent or increasing aggregate order values, we will experience significant declines in revenues, deferred revenues and revenue backlog in the coming years as revenue backlog associated with transactions occurring prior to January 1, 2011 decreases each quarter without being replaced by comparable revenue backlog from new transactions.
 After consideration of this change in accounting standards, there have been no other significant changes in our revenues.